This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 This wooded campground offers three electric and one basic accessible campsite.
 Campsites include an extended-end table, pedestal grill, fire-ring and lantern post on a paved base.

-A new accessible showerhouse will be available in spring of 2017.
+A new accessible showerhouse is available.
 A smaller, centrally located showerhouse, has been constructed to be accessible to all users.
 This showerhouse has a reserved, paved parking space and a water fountain.
 Inside, each room has a lavatory, toilet, urinal and roll-in shower.

 The dumpstation has had modifications, however, the fresh water may be difficult for some to access.